Ä¢¹½ÊÓÆµ

 Demographics

-The population of Whiteman Air Force Base is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.48% of adults in Whiteman Air Force Base have a bachelor's degree or even advanced degree.
+The citizens of Whiteman Air Force Base are very well educated compared to the average community in the nation: 39.48% of adults in Whiteman Air Force Base have a bachelor's degree or even advanced degree.

 The per capita income in Whiteman Air Force Base in 2022 was $24,671, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
 This equates to an annual income of $98,684 for a family of four.
 However, Whiteman Air Force Base contains both very wealthy and poor people as well.